DongkwanYi/OLEDBOXER/README.md

 /******************************************************************

-The code for OLED is developed by principal engineer,
+The code for OLED is developed by Guru engineer,

 Brain(Y.S.Cho)